impact-crater/impact-crater-core/README.md

         index.ejs.example ----- Template file for your game screen. server/
-        start.js.example ------ The file used to start the server. config.js.example ----- Setings for the server.
+        start.js.example ------ The file used to start the server. config.js.example ----- Settings for the server.

 For the server to function properly you will need to copy all `.example` files to their respective file names without the `.example`.
 Edit the files to suit your application.
 You can use the following linux command to find the `.example` files.